data42lana/end-to-end-cv-mlops-project/docs/model-card.md

 Run the API server and then the web application provided in this project.
 Or go to [Web App Demo](https://huggingface.co/spaces/data42lana/how-many-house-sparrows-demo), if available.
 Upload a photo to it.
 After a short time, the result will be displayed.

 ### License
-The model may have different licenses depending on the dataset used for training.
-See [TorchVision LICENSE](https://github.com/pytorch/vision/blob/main/LICENSE) and [Pre-trained Model License](https://github.com/pytorch/vision#pre-trained-model-license) for license information of the pre-trained model.
+The model may have different licenses depending on the datasets used for training and fine-tuning.
+The non-pre-trained version of the used implementation of the Faster R-CNN model is distributed under the [BSD 3-Clause "New" or "Revised" License](https://github.com/pytorch/vision/blob/main/LICENSE).
+See the [COCO Dataset Terms of Use](https://cocodataset.org/#termsofuse), the [ImageNet Terms of access](https://image-net.org/download.php), and the [License of the dataset used for fine-tuning](dataset-card.md#license-information) for more information about the dataset licenses.

 ## More Information
 1. Follow the links in this Model Card for more information.